The honest truth about guinea pigs.

 “Are you scaring my children, Dad?”

 “Don't listen to a word he says, boys.”

 “It's not true, is it Mom?”

 “Not a word of it.
 Now go to sleep.
 We're going hiking in the morning.”

-“Yeah, well, you guys can believe what you want, but tell me something.
-Have any of you seen your Uncle Teddy around much these days?”
+“Yeah, well, you guys can believe what you want, but you gotta admit, you haven't seen your Uncle Teddy around much, have you?”